sipcapture/homer7-docker/qryn/README.md

 # HOMER + qryn + Grafana
 The ultimate **qryn.js** + **homer** docker demo w/ sample _hep traffic, logs, traces and metrics_ - _batteries included!_

+All the backend features for all protocols are provided by **qryn** itself, emulating _prometheus, loki, tempo APIs and much more_

 <br />